Oxford English Dictionary: Entries and relative size

-According to the publishers, it would take a single person 120 years to "key in" the 59 million words of the OED second edition, 60 years to proofread them, and 540 megabytes to store them electronically.
-As of 30 November 2005, the Oxford English Dictionary contained approximately 301,100 main entries.
-Supplementing the entry headwords, there are 157,000 bold-type combinations and derivatives; 169,000 italicized-bold phrases and combinations; 616,500 word-forms in total, including 137,000 pronunciations; 249,300 etymologies; 577,000 cross-references; and 2,412,400 usage quotations.
+As of January 2026, the Oxford English Dictionary contained 520,779 entries, 888,251 meanings, 3,927,862 quotations, and 821,712 thesaurus entries.
 The dictionary's latest, complete print edition (second edition, 1989) was printed in 20 volumes, comprising 291,500 entries in 21,730 pages.
 The longest entry in the OED2 was for the verb set, which required 60,000 words to describe some 580 senses (430 for the bare verb, the rest in phrasal verbs and idioms).
 As entries began to be revised for the OED3 in sequence starting from M, the record was progressively broken by the verbs make in 2000, then put in 2007, then run in 2011 with 645 senses.

 Despite its considerable size, the OED is neither the world's largest nor the earliest exhaustive dictionary of a language.
-Another earlier large dictionary is the Grimm brothers' dictionary of the German language, begun in 1838 and completed in 1961.
+Another earlier large dictionary is the Grimm brothers' 33-volume dictionary of the German language, Deutsches Wörterbuch, begun in 1838 and completed in 1961.
 The first edition of the Vocabolario degli Accademici della Crusca is the first great dictionary devoted to a modern European language (Italian) and was published in 1612; the first edition of Dictionnaire de l'Académie française dates from 1694.
 The official dictionary of Spanish is the Diccionario de la lengua española (produced, edited, and published by the Royal Spanish Academy), and its first edition was published in 1780.
 The Kangxi Dictionary of Chinese was published in 1716.
 The largest dictionary by number of pages is believed to be the Dutch Woordenboek der Nederlandsche Taal.
+By number of definitions the online dictionary Wiktionary has the most, with 1,680,897 English definitions and 11,361,634 total definitions across all languages as of January 2026.